ivangeevo/btwr-core/## Changelog.md

   - Scoured & Tanned leather
   - Cut Leather for all 3 variations (normal, scoured, tanned)

-+ Added some Config options toggles through Mod menu:
++ Added some Config options toggles through Mod Menu:
- - For Baby Zombies spawning.
+ - For disabling Baby Zombies spawning.
- - For Knockback restrictions (needing a weapon item to do knockback to entities)
+ - For knockback restrictions (needing a weapon item to do knockback to entities)

 * Fixed being unable to shear sheep with Diamond Shears.